 Overall, the cannabinoid receptors (CB1 and CB2) sit on the surface of cells and essentially “listen” to the cells’ conditions.
 They are responsible for transmitting information on any changing conditions to the inside of the cell and jumpstarting the appropriate cellular response.
-Keep in mind that CB1 and CB2 receptors are not the only ones, they are simply the first ones discovered and most well studied.
+Keep in mind that CB1 and CB2 receptors are not the only ones, they are simply the first ones discovered and most well-studied.

 Endocannabinoids are small molecules that activate the cannabinoid receptors.
-In the same way a phytocannabinoid (from the cannabis plant, such as Delta-8 THC), binds and activates cannabinoid receptors so do the natural endocannabinoids in our body.
-We and other animals have two major endocanninoids: anandamide and 2-AG.
+In the same way, a phytocannabinoid (from the cannabis plant, such as Delta-8 THC), binds and activates cannabinoid receptors so do the natural endocannabinoids in our body.
+We and other animals have two major endocannabinoids: anandamide and 2-AG.
 Anandamide is a fatty acid neurotransmitter that is believed to impact working memory and the early stages of embryo development.
 While 2-AG can be found in high levels within the central nervous system and has been identified in human milk and maternal bovine.
-Its main function is to count the effects of inflammation caused to the central nervous system.
+Its main function is to count the effects of inflammation caused on the central nervous system.

 3. Metabolic Enzymes

 Last is the metabolic enzymes, which break down endocannabinoids after they have been used.
-These enzymes quickly destroy used up endocannabinoids and break down 2-AG.
+These enzymes quickly destroy used-up endocannabinoids and break down 2-AG.
 The two big ones are FAAH and MAGL.
 They are there to ensure the endocannabinoids get used when needed but do not stick around longer than necessary.

 How Do Cannabinoids like Delta-8 Interact with the Endocannabinoid System?

-Delta-8, is an analog of delta-9.
+Delta-8 is an analog of delta-9.
 What this means, is that chemically it is very similar with one small difference in its structure.
 Delta-8 contains a bond on the 8th carbon chain, whereas delta-9 bonds with the 9th carbon chain.
-This creates differences in the two, primarily with the Delta 8 THC being less ready to bind to CB1 receptors (often why people call it THC light).
+This creates differences between the two, primarily with the Delta 8 THC being less ready to bind to CB1 receptors (often why people call it THC light).

-Delta 8 THC has been observed to soothe sore muscles, promote a sense of better mind body awareness, sensory enhancement, increased giggling or laughing and promote mood lift.
+Delta 8 THC has been observed to soothe sore muscles, promote a sense of better mind-body awareness, sensory enhancement, increased giggling or laughing and promote mood lift.
 Because Delta 8 THC does not readily bind to the CB1 receptor, it is often a favorable option for some, as a cannabinoid that does not create paranoia or psychosis (As Delta 9 THC can in some users).

 Ready to Experience Delta-8 For Yourself?

 There are so many reasons people consume cannabis.
-From its mood-altering effects to legitimate relief, it is an amazing plant which can improve life quality for many.
+From its mood-altering effects to legitimate relief, it is an amazing plant that can improve life quality for many.
 Keep in mind, cannabis would not provide therapeutic benefits if the human body did not already contain a biological system that could interact with chemical compounds like THC and CBD.
 Overall, the endocannabinoid system allows people to enjoy life to its fullest, sometimes with the aid of introducing Delta 8 THC.

 With that being said, go ahead many are ready to try Delta-8.
 This cannabinoid is legal in 35 states, delivers mild psychoactive outcomes without any paranoia, and gives you that zero fogginess and engaged buzz you need.
 Not all companies are forthright in their honesty about how their Delta 8 THC was made.
-Please make sure that you invest in a company that values quality and rigorously tests their products.
+Please make sure that you invest in a company that values quality and rigorously tests its products.
 A good place to start is illuminent.com because when it comes to your endocannabinoid system, you deserve nothing but the best.